tamatebako/dwarfs-t/doc/mkdwarfs.md

   and `--window-step=1`, then a cyclic hash across 65536 bytes will be stored at every 32768 bytes of input data.
 If `--window-step=2`, then a hash value will be stored at every 16384 bytes.
-This means that not every possible 65536-byte duplicate segment will be detected, but it is guaranteed that all duplicate segments of (`window_size` + `window_step`) bytes or more will be detected (unless they span across block boundaries, of course).
+This means that not every possible 65536-byte duplicate segment will be found, but it is guaranteed that all duplicate segments of (`window_size` + `window_step`) bytes or more will be detected (unless they span across block boundaries, of course).
   If you use a larger value for this option, the increments become *smaller*,